aws-deadline/deadline-cloud-for-maya/README.md

 To install the submitter plug-in:

 1. Install the `deadline-cloud-for-maya` Python package, with `mayapy`, into the Maya installation on your workstation by following
-   Maya's official online documentation (e.g. [For Maya 2024](maya-2024-mayapy)).
+   Maya's official online documentation (e.g. [For Maya 2024][maya-2024-mayapy]).
 2. Copy the contents of the
    [`/maya_submitter_plugin` directory](https://github.com/aws-deadline/deadline-cloud-for-maya/tree/release/maya_submitter_plugin)
    from the release branch of [deadline-cloud-for-maya GitHub repository](https://github.com/aws-deadline/deadline-cloud-for-maya) into a directory in Maya's module search paths.
-See the `MAYA_MODULE_PATH` section of Maya's official documentation (e.g. [For Maya 2024](maya-2024-module-path)) for a list of the default search search paths on your system.
+See the `MAYA_MODULE_PATH` section of Maya's official documentation (e.g. [For Maya 2024][maya-2024-module-path]) for a list of the default search paths on your system.
 3. Within Maya, enable the DealineCloudForMaya plug-in in Maya's Plug-in Manager.
    (Main menu bar: Windows -> Settings/Preferences -> Plug-in Manager)
 4. To supply AWS account credentials for the submitter to use when submitting a job you can either:
-    1. [Install and set up the Deadline Cloud Monitor](deadline-cloud-monitor-setup), and then log in to the monitor.
+    1. [Install and set up the Deadline Cloud Monitor][deadline-cloud-monitor-setup], and then log in to the monitor.
 Logging in to the monitor will make AWS credentials available to the submitter, automatically.
-    2. Set up an AWS credentials profile [as you would for the AWS CLI](aws-cli-credentials), and select that profile for the submitter to use.
+    2. Set up an AWS credentials profile [as you would for the AWS CLI][aws-cli-credentials], and select that profile for the submitter to use.
     3. Or default to your AWS EC2 instance profile credentials if you are running a workstation in the cloud.